Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

-Consideration is of two kinds.

-1. The kind one doesn't want, even as they receive it.
-2. And the kind one won't receive,  even as they will want it.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*